-Within two miles to the northeast of Norris Camp is located the assistant WMA manager's residence, a fire tower, a primitive campground, and a picnic shelter.
+Within two miles to the northeast of Norris Camp is located the WMA assistant manager's residence, a fire tower, a primitive campground, and a picnic shelter.
 A grass landing strip is located less than one mile south of Norris Camp.
 Near the junction of the Faunce and Butterfield roads, 10-11 miles east of Norris Camp, is another primitive campground and a fire tower.
-There is a primitive campground at the old Clear River forestry station 11 miles NNW of Norris Camp and another at Bemis Hill 14.5 miles WNW of Norris Camp.
-There is a picnic shelter built by a local historical society at the Winner Silo 12 miles west of Norris Camp, and the same group has provided picnic tables, an outhouse, and an artesian well at the Penturen Church.
-Another group of pioneers' descendants built a picnic shelter at Schilling Corners 17 miles south of Norris Camp.
+There is a primitive campground at the Clear River Staging Area 11 miles north-northwest of Norris Camp and another at Bemis Hill 14.5 miles west-northwest of Norris Camp.
+There is a picnic shelter built by a local historical society at the Winner Silo 12 miles west of Norris Camp, and another group of pioneer descendants built a picnic shelter at Schilling Corners 17 miles south of Norris Camp.
 The only other visitor facilities in Red Lake WMA or Beltrami Island State Forest consist of informative signs, roads, walking trails, and parking areas.

 Hayes Lake State Park contains several recreational amenities for visitors.
 The park has an entrance station, a campground with 35 sites (18 with electricity), and two isolated hike-in campsites on Hayes Lake.
 The main campground has bathrooms, showers, drinking water, and a dump station.
 The park also has a swimming beach with changing facilities, a playground, and a picnic shelter for up to 50 people.
-There is a boat access at Hayes Lake; and canoes, kayaks, row boats and electric trolling motors can be rented.
+There is a boat access at Hayes Lake and canoes, kayaks, row boats and electric trolling motors can be rented.
 There are also various hiking and mountain bike trails, and a short boardwalk into a white cedar bog.

 The distribution of visitor activities is largely determined by the limited road system and proximity to nearby towns.
-Visitor use/activity distribution was documented by designed surveys in 1978 (see MNDNR 1980) and has likely changed very little: the majority of visitor use occurred along the Highway

-72 corridor, followed by the west central area centered around Norris Camp and Hayes Lake State Park; the least amount of visitor use occurred in the southern part of the area south of the Rapid River FR.
+Visitor use/activity distribution was documented by designed surveys in 1978 (see MNDNR 1980) and has likely changed very little: the majority of visitor use occurred along the Highway 72 corridor, followed by the west central area centered around Norris Camp and Hayes Lake State Park; the least amount of visitor use occurred in the southern part of the area south of the Rapid River FR.